sslover/designing-for-data-personalization/syllabus.md

 ------
 * **Student Presentations: Designing for the Self - Demo your API**

+* Integrating AWS for saving images/files, etc.
-* Integrating Sockets / Emails
+* Integrating emails

 Week 11
 -------